CryptoLions/JungleTestnet-DAWN2/README.md

 # How to configure node
 - Create data-dir folder for you node, for example /opt/jungleTestnet
 - Download files config.ini and genesis.json in this folder
+- Edit path to data-dr/genesis.json file in coonfig.ini
 - If you setup a BP node get Key for you producer: https://t.me/jungletestnet
-- Download files <a href="https://github.com/CryptoLions/scripts/blob/master/start.sh">start.sh</a> <a href="https://github.com/CryptoLions/scripts/blob/master/stop.sh">stop.sh</a> and edit with your folder path inside
+- Download files <a href="https://github.com/CryptoLions/scripts/blob/master/start.sh">start.sh</a> <a href="https://github.com/CryptoLions/scripts/blob/master/stop.sh">stop.sh</a> and edit path inside

 # BP Information